Prolost Watches

 “It’s just a small token of appreciation for all her hard work.”

 Another oddly level playing field for collections of a certain size.
-Which brand dominates your dollar?
+Which manufacture dominates your dollar?
 Is the the dozen Doxas, or the lone Glashütte grail?

 Timekeeping for Lumberjacks